 Email: Minna van Gerven-Haanpaa

-Dr. Minna van Gerven is Assistant Professor of Sociology of Governance at the department of Public Administration (PA) within the Faculty of Behavioural, Management & Social Sciences (BMS) of the University of Twente, The Netherlands.
-Minna’s research activities are taken within the Institute for Innovation and Governance (IGS) and she primarily lectures in the European Public Administration (EPA) Bachelor and the Global and European Studies (ES) Master programmes.
+Dr. Minna van Gerven (nee Haanpää) was Assistant Professor of Sociology at the department of Public Administration (PA) within the Faculty of Behavioural, Management & Social Sciences (BMS) of the University of Twente, The Netherlands.
+Minna teached in the Management, Society & Technology (MS&T) and Health Sciences (HS), both in Bachelor Programmes and in Master Programmes (Global and European Studies (ES).

 RESEARCH INTERESTS AND EXPERTISE

 In 2015, The Dutch Royal Academy of Science (KNAW) granted a funding for a collaborative project with UT (Minna van Gerven and René Torenvlied) and the Chinese partners at Fudan University (Shanghai).
 The project will run 2016-2018 and it analyses the diffusion and adoption of the famous Dutch Buurtzorg (Neighbourhood home care) model to China.
 This project is now extended to cover also other countries (Japan, India, European countries) where Buurtzorg currently operates. the question posed in the research is under what conditions can social and technological innovations be diffused into a another contexts?

 OTHER ACADEMIC ACTIVITIES